rsyedalaiba/AQI_Project/README.md

 ### CI/CD Automation (GitHub Actions)
 **Pipeline steps:**
 - Fetch new data from APIs
-- Clean, TranSform and perform Feature Engineering
+- Clean, Transform and perform Feature Engineering
 - Save new data to hopsworks.
 This new data is then used for predictions

 ### Streamlit Frontend